EmergeTools/SnapshotPreviews/README.md

 The gallery also supports macOS.
 However, snapshotting does not support macOS.

-## Local Debugging
+## Local Snapshot Generation

-Use this Swift Package for locally debugging your views snapshots.
+The [EmergeTools snapshot testing service](https://docs.emergetools.com/docs/snapshot-testing) automatically handles hosting and diffing your snapshot tests.
+This Swift Package can be used for locally debugging the snapshots by generating images for each preview as part of a XCTest.
 You’ll need a UI test target that imports the `SnapshottingTests` and `Snapshotting` products from this package.
 Create a test that inherits from `PreviewTest` like this:

 ```
 import Snapshotting